target/strelka/README.md

 The "workers" section controls directory settings and network settings for each worker that sends files to the Strelka cluster.
 This section is a list; adding multiple directory/network settings makes it so multiple directories can be monitored at once.
 The configuration options are:
-* "directory": directory that files are sent from
+* "directory": directory that files are sent from (defaults to None)
 * "source": application that writes files to the directory, used to control metadata parsing functionality (defaults to None)
-* "meta_separator": unique string used to separate pieces of metadata in a filename, used to parse metadata and send it along with the file to the cluster (defaults to S^E^P)
+* "meta_separator": unique string used to separate pieces of metadata in a filename, used to parse metadata and send it along with the file to the cluster (defaults to "S^E^P")
 * "file_mtime_delta": delta (in seconds) that must pass since a file was last modified before it is sent to the cluster (defaults to 5 seconds)
 * "delete_files": boolean that determines if files should be deleted after they are sent to the cluster (defaults to False)
-* "broker": network address and network port of the broker (defaults to 127.0.0.1:5558)
+* "broker": network address and network port of the broker (defaults to "127.0.0.1:5558")
 * "timeout": amount of time (in seconds) to wait for a file to be successfully sent to the broker (defaults to 10)
 * "use_green": boolean that determines if PyZMQ green should be used (this can increase performance at the risk of message loss, defaults to True)
 * "broker_public_key": location of the broker Curve public key certificate (enables Curve encryption, must be used if the broker has Curve enabled)